replicate/keepsake/web/docs/tutorial.md

 import TabItem from '@theme/TabItem';
 import config from '../docusaurus.config.js';

-If you like to **learn by doing**, this guide will help you learn how Replicate works by building a simple model.
+This guide will help you learn how Replicate works by building a simple model.

-If you prefer to **learn concepts first**, take a look at [our guide about how Replicate works](how-it-works).

 ## Install Replicate